astroumd/lmtoy/docs/cheatsheet2.md

       lmtoy

 will inform you of some important parameters for your LMTOY.
+There are optional arguments **help** and **cmds** for more reminders on using LMTOY.

 We are also assuming you are working on a particular project, which we will set as an environment variable, for example